trian-gles/altar_2021/README.md

 Again, this machine can separately run an instance of the piece for a performer to use.

 ## Inside the game
-On their turn players can click on any card to move it elsewhere.
+On their turn players can click on any card to move it elsewhere once.
 Shown here is the full board:

 ![Image](resources/full_board.jpg)